wanjingzhang/Infomass-Self-Learning/tableTree/README.md

 Steps:
 ----
 1. Create two different areas, one for the header of the table, and one for the container of the dragging elements.
+2. Achieve the head of table sort function.
+User can drag the corresponding element to the position who want.